Wanted: the perfect media

 *This does not mean that you should be handling seedlings a lot!
 The less they are handled, the fewer disease opportunities there are!

 Another trait desired by many growers in tightly spaced systems with a need for labor efficiency is that polymer bound plugs can be extremely convenient.
 Many are shipped already in the seedling tray, and already damp; growers simply pull the tray from the package, adds seeds, and place it into their seedling system.

 This saves time sorting plugs (or loose media), filling trays and wetting the material.

 Pro: faster germination

-Against some other types of media, polymer bound plugs have shown faster germination.
+Compared to some other types of media, polymer-bound plugs have shown faster germination.

 Even a few days can speed up your growing cycle.
 If you save 2–3 days every turn, you can fit in one extra harvest a year; that translates into more revenue!
 This could very well make polymer plugs worth the investment, depending on what your current seedling operation is.